Pamela Oberhuemer

-is an independent early years consultant and freelance researcher.
-In 2018 she was conferred the title of Honorary Senior Research Associate at the University College London Institute of Education (IOE), Thomas Coram Research Unit.
+is a freelance researcher, having worked for over 30 years as a full-time researcher at the State Institute for Early Childhood Research and Media Literacy (IFP) in Munich.
+In 2018 she was conferred the title of Honorary Senior Research Fellow at the University College London Institute of Education (IOE), Social Research Institute, Thomas Coram Research Unit.
 Her research interests focus on early childhood education and care policies, pedagogies and professionalisation issues in an international perspective.
-She is a senior research fellow at the State Institute of Early Childhood Research in Munich, currently working as an external researcher for a project on Workforce Profiles in ECEC Systems in 33 European countries (seepro3, 2021-2024), funded by the German Federal Ministry of Family and Youth Affairs

 Having gained a business studies diploma in Colchester/UK, Pamela worked for three years (1964-67) at the newly founded University of Essex (Language Centre).
 Her professional studies in teacher education with an early years specialism took place at Goldsmiths, University of London, followed by additional studies in Education (including doctoral studies) and German language, literature and culture.
 Teaching posts included two years at a progressive Infant School in London.